Liz Claiborne

 She rose to prominence by creating fashionable, affordable clothing for career-driven women, focusing on versatile, color-coordinated separates that could be easily combined.

 Claiborne co-founded Liz Claiborne Inc., which, in 1986, became the first company established by a woman to make it onto the Fortune 500 list.
-She also made history as the first woman to hold the roles of chair and CEO within a Fortune 500 corporation.

 Liz Claiborne Wiki